tacoavengers/singly-linked-list/README.md

  head      A       B       C tail
 10| A  -> 20|B -> 30|C -> 40|null
 ```
 We inserted 30 after 20.
 We need to get the reference from 20.
-20 used to point to 40, not it's pointing 30.
+20 used to point to 40, now it's pointing 30.

+#### Before a node

+** We must consider the possibility that a new node could be inserted before the head node.